Bachelor of Science in Medical Imaging & Therapeutic Sciences

 - Nebraska Medicine Village Pointe Cancer Center

 Required courses, totaling 40 semester hours, are completed as part of a 12-month curriculum.
 All required courses must be completed with a minimum passing grade of 70% unless specified otherwise in the syllabus to meet graduation requirements.
-Students must transfer in a minimum of 80 semester credit hours, 21 semester credit hours of which come from specific prerequisite coursework and a maximum of 60 semester credit hours for their radiography curriculum.
 A minimum total of 120 semester credit hours is required for the Bachelor of Science in Medical Imaging & Therapeutic Sciences degree, and completion of the 40 semester hours in radiation therapy for the Post-Baccalaureate Professional Certificate.

 Technical standards required to be a Radiation Therapist.

-For admittance into the second certification program at UNMC, the technologist must have completed an accredited radiography program, be certified, registered, and in good standing in their profession (ARRT).
+For admittance into the Radiation Therapy program at UNMC, the technologist must have completed an accredited radiography program, be certified, registered, and in good standing in their profession (ARRT).

 Admission to the Radiation Therapy Program requires the applicant to successfully complete the following prior to matriculation: